 The 340B program was created to meet a congressional objective to “stretch scarce federal resources as far as possible, reaching more eligible patients and providing more comprehensive services.”
 It is a vital tool to provide care to those in need by mitigating the immediate and long-term impacts of high and rising drug prices and helps us carry out our Mission of providing compassionate, personalized care to all, with special attention to those most vulnerable.

-While the 340B program has been shown to benefit patients, there is talk of significantly scaling back the program, which would leave our most vulnerable citizens with less access to the medications and quality healthcare they desperately need.
+While the 340B program has been shown to benefit patients, drug makers are actively restricting access to 340B pricing which is scaling back the program, leaving our most vulnerable citizens with less access to the medications and quality healthcare they desperately need.
 To meet the needs of the community and transform healthcare, with drug prices rising rapidly, programs like 340B must exist.

 While the discounts are small relative to overall drug spending, they make a big difference in helping to enhance services for those who need help the most.
 The 340B program enables safety net providers not only to mitigate high and rising drug prices, but to be good stewards of finite patient, program and provider resources with a goal to improve the health of those we are privileged to serve.